YasmineSerghini/2023ss_do_ys/coursework.md

 ## Buffer

-At a company like Buffer, all salaries have been transparent since 2013.
+Buffer is a social media management platform that has gained recognition for its unique salary system.At a company like Buffer, all salaries have been transparent since 2013.
 Compensation is a transparent internal discussion, where the whole Buffer team can share thoughts and feedback.

 A lot has changed in their salary formula over the past few years.
 They took a very simple formula and made it more accurate to the labor market.
 Most recently, they’ve been focused on improving the formula to make it a true benchmark for a remote-first world.

+---

+The formula takes into account several factors, including job function, experience level, and location.
+Each of these factors is assigned a weight, and the final salary is calculated by multiplying the weights of each factor by the employee's specific values and adding them together.

+Buffer's salary system is also designed to be fair and equitable, as it ensures that employees with similar qualifications and experience levels receive similar compensation.
+Additionally, the company periodically reviews and updates its salary formula to ensure that it remains competitive and relevant.

+One notable feature of Buffer's salary system is its transparency.
+The company makes all salary information available to its employees, including the salaries of their colleagues.
+This transparency is meant to promote trust and open communication among employees.

 ---